How we are rolling out the changes

 What to expect - Hataitai beach

-The work on the seawall was tricky at first as our contractors worked around the tides and some ground-related challenges, but it is going well and on schedule.
-Weather permitting, work in the beach area, including the new paths, is expected to be complete in August.
+The work on the seawall was tricky at first as our contractors worked around the tides and some ground-related challenges, but was completed on schedule.

 In line with the approved plans for this area, some of the parking that has been out of action during construction will not be reinstated.
 The bus stops just east of Hataitai beach (city-bound stop 7549 and eastbound stop 6549) will be permanently removed once the paths are complete – watch for Metlink updates about this.
 The bus stops at Cog Park will remain and provide easy access to the beach.